Médecins sans frontières, entre mythes et prétention(s)

 The Fondation Maison des Sciences de l'Homme is organising an evening presentation of the book Médecins sans frontières, entre mythes et prétention(s) (Médecins Sans Frontières: Between Myths and Claims), to be published in January 2026 by Antipodes.

-This ‘Livres en dialogue’ session will welcome the editor-in-chief, who will be in conversation with a journalist.
+This ‘Livres en dialogue’ session will welcome Thierry Allafort-Duverger, who wrote a chapter of the book, along with Françoise Duroch, co-editor of the book, who will be in conversation with a journalist.

 At the end of the event, you will have the opportunity to ask our guests any questions you may have.